NeoCoast/neploy/README.md

 - --no-invalidation (_optional_): Skip creating CloudFront invalidations
 - --no-upload (_optional_): Skip uploading to S3 buckets
 - --force, -f (_optional_): Do not ask for confirmation on any step

+## TO-DO list

+- [ ] Add backend support
+  - [ ] Deploy to ElasticBeanstalk
+    - [ ] Synchronize ElasticBeanstalk environment variables with .env
+  - [ ] Deploy to EC2
+- [ ] Create S3 buckets if they do not exist
+- [ ] Make `init` command interactive
+  - [x] Frontend
+  - [ ] Backend

+## Want to contribute?

+1. Fork this repository.
+2. Clone your fork.
+3. Write your changes.
+4. Submit a PR.

 ---